-The E3C holds Summits every 9 months in different regions of the country to spread out the travel burden.
-Applications to attend generally open 2-3 months prior to the date of the Summit.
+E3C holds Summits annually in different regions of the country to highlight and support different communities and grow the Collaborative in those areas.
+Applications to attend generally open 3-4 months prior to the date of the Summit.
 We strive to have the most balanced and diverse group of participants possible for each Summit, while still keeping the total number of participants low enough that we can have full group discussions.
 Unfortunately, this means we cannot accept all applications.
 Priority is given to grassroots, front-line organizers, but we are also inclusive of representatives from larger organizations, networks and environmental funders.
 We encourage groups that do similar work and have close relationships to discuss amongst themselves who will represent their sector at a Summit and commit to a robust input and reportback process, so that organizers that are unable to attend can still be part of the conversation.
 The Summits have a sliding scale registration fee and travel scholarships are available to make them as accessible as possible to groups with limited financial resources.

-Over 250 organizers representing 160 different organizations from over 40 states, Canada, Puerto Rico, Belarus and Washington, D.C. have attended our first 6 Summits.
+Over 400 organizers representing over 200 different organizations from over 40 states, Canada, Puerto Rico, Belarus and Washington, D.C. have attended our first 8 Summits.